Ecclesiastical court: Other tribunals

-Other denominations

-Eastern Orthodox churches
+Eastern Orthodoxy

 The dioceses of many Eastern Orthodox denominations, such as the Russian Orthodox Church, have their own ecclesiastical courts.
 In addition, the Russian Orthodox Church has a General Ecclesiastical Court with jurisdiction throughout the Russian Orthodox Church, as well as the Court of the Bishops’ Council which serves as the court of final appeal.
 Under the Russian Empire, Russian Orthodox ecclesiastical courts held jurisdiction over cases of adultery, incest, bestiality, and blasphemy.
 They also held responsibility for divorce, which could only be obtained in cases of adultery.

 The Greek Eastern Orthodox churches have ecclesiastical courts.
 For example, the Archdiocese of Thyateira and Great Britain under the spiritual jurisdiction of the Patriarchate of Constantinople has such courts for determining whether to grant divorce after the State has.

-United Methodist Church
+Methodism

 The Judicial Council is the highest court in the United Methodist Church.
 It consists of nine members, both laity and clergy, elected by the General Conference for an eight-year term.
 The ratio of laity to clergy alternates every four years.
 The Judicial Council interprets the Book of Discipline between sessions of General Conference, and during General Conference the Judicial Council rules on the constitutionality of laws passed by General Conference.
 The Council also determines whether actions of local churches, annual conferences, church agencies, and bishops are in accordance with church law.
 The Council reviews all decisions of law made by bishops The Judicial Council cannot create any legislation; it can only interpret existing legislation.
 The Council meets twice a year at various locations throughout the world.
 The Judicial Council also hears appeals from those who have been accused of chargeable offenses that can result in defrocking or revocation of membership.